jt14den/SWC-Cheatsheets/openrefine-sql.md

       - A few options
         - Delete all the lake data records first (cascading delete)
         - Prevent the deletion of a record that is referenced by other tables (restrict)
+        - Just delete the record in Person, which will probably break things (no action)
         - Other databases like MySQL can have these set up to happen automatically.

 ## 10. Calculating New Values (if time)